sparkflows/writing-new-node/README.md

 New nodes written can be made visible in the Sparkflows UI.
 Thus, the users can start using them immediately.

 * Copy the writing-new-node-1.3.0.jar to user-lib directory of the sparkflows install
-* Create and add the node json to nodes/newnode
+* Create testprintnrows.json to the nodes directory under sparkflows install
 * Restart fire-ui
 * Include writing-new-node-1.3.0.jar for the workflows where it is needed